bskinn/h5cube-spec/doc/source/cubeformat.rst

     *This field is only present if* ``{NATOMS}`` *is negative*

-    This field comprises one or more rows of integers, with a total of :math:`j+1` values present.
-The first value MUST be equal to :math:`j`, to indicate the length of the list; each remaining value may be any integer.
+    This field comprises one or more rows of integers, with a total of :math:`m+1` values present.
+The first value MUST be equal to :math:`m`, to indicate the length of the list; each remaining value may be any integer.
 There SHOULD NOT be any repeated integers between the second and final elements of the list, inclusive.